 Rotation students are welcome.

 Please send a CV (in PDF format), names of at least two references, and a description of your research interests.
+It's especially helpful if you describe how your previous research experience may dovetail with the lab's ongoing work.

 Proposals for new research questions are always welcome.
 We're constantly on the lookout for new areas where RNA processing may be unexpectedly important.